1. 36872.66193

 The main message of Neuroethics is that neuroscience forces us to reconceptualize human agency as marvelously diverse and flexible.
 Free will can arise from unconscious brain processes.
 Individuals with mental disorders, including addiction and psychopathy, exhibit more agency than is often recognized.
 Brain interventions should be embraced with cautious optimism.
 Our moral intuitions, which arise from entangled reason and emotion, can generally be trusted.
 Nevertheless, we can and should safely enhance our brain chemistry, partly because motivated reasoning crops up in everyday life and in the practice of neuroscience itself.
 Despite serious limitations, brain science can be useful in the courtroom and marketplace.
 Recognizing all this nuance leaves little room for anxious alarmism or overhype and urges an emphasis on neurodiversity.
 The result is a highly opinionated tour of neuroethics as an exciting field full of implications for philosophy, science, medicine, law, and public policy.

-Found 6 days, 1 hour ago on Josh May's site
+Found 1 week, 6 days ago on Josh May's site

 In the first part I argued that the primary form of Kripkenstein’s skeptical challenge is to explain what it is for an expression to have a particular meaning in a speaker’s idiolect (rather than another) (Kripke 1982: 11, Reiland 2023c).
 Having presented the challenge, Kripkenstein goes through and criticizes answers in terms of explicit instructions, dispositions to use, simplicity, experiential states, taking the state to be primitive, and Fregean sense, and concludes that it can’t be answered.